 In Vitro Fertilization (IVF)

 HART Fertility Clinic’s first In Vitro Fertilization (IVF) baby was born in 1992.
-IVF simply that a physician will remove multiple eggs in order to allow fertilization by sperm inside the embryology laboratory.
+IVF simply means that a physician will remove multiple eggs in order to allow fertilization by sperm inside the embryology laboratory.
 In order to achieve this, ovaries are stimulated using injectable hormones which result in the growth of multiple eggs.
 These eggs are extracted through a minor procedure called a transvaginal ultrasound guided needle aspiration (egg retrieval).
 Each egg is then injected with one sperm (ICSI).
 The resulting fertilized eggs are allowed to grow to the day 5 embryo stage (blastocyst) in our IVF laboratory.
 We again recommend our patients select their sperm donor through a Food and Drug Administration (FDA) accredited sperm bank.
 This will ensure the donors are screened and selected properly and the legal framework is in place that will protect you and your family in the future.

 These day 5 stage embryos or blastocysts undergo biopsy (removal of several cells from each embryo) in order to perform genetic testing to identify the embryos with a normal chromosome count (PGT-A).
 The embryos are frozen while waiting for the genetic test results which take several days for the genetics laboratory to complete.
 A few weeks later, a single embryo with a normal chromosome count is then injected into the patient’s uterus (embryo transfer).
 A blood pregnancy test is performed about 10 days after the embryo transfer.